SAP/node-hdb/README.md

 ###  Prepare a Statement

-The client returns a `statement` object which can be executed multiple times.
+The client returns a `statement` object which can be executed multiple times:

 ```js
 client.prepare('select * from DUMMY where DUMMY = ?', function (err, statement){